 One of the main reasons people come into the office is to collaborate with their colleagues.
 But a spreadsheet makes that surprisingly difficult.
 It’s a static document that doesn’t give you a live look at who’s planning to be in on any given day.
 To coordinate in-office time, your team has to resort to sending messages back and forth, which is inefficient and clutters up communication channels.
 A proper hybrid work software gives everyone instant visibility, so team members can easily plan their office days around each other without the extra administrative hassle.

-Your Data Isn't Secure
+Is Your Team's Data Secure in a Spreadsheet?

 Think about how your desk booking spreadsheet is shared.
 Is it sent around in an email?
 Saved on multiple people’s desktops?
 When a file containing information about your employees' schedules and locations lives in so many different places, it becomes a security risk.
 There’s no centralized control, making it nearly impossible to manage who has access or track changes.
 This can leave sensitive company data vulnerable and create compliance headaches you simply don’t need.
 A dedicated system keeps all your data in one secure, access-controlled place.